 You might also like:

 - How To Enable Or Disable Google Now On Galaxy S8

 - Is There A Way To Disable Ok Google On my Galaxy S8?

 - How To Turn Bixby Off On Galaxy S8?

 Check the Power Saving Features on the Samsung Galaxy S8

 Sometimes you may forget that you enabled power saving features on your device.
-You need to make sure that you haven't set Wi-Fi restrictions on the Samsung Galaxy S8 via the power saving mode in Settings > Power saving mode.
+You need to make sure that you haven’t set Wi-Fi restrictions on the Samsung Galaxy S8 via the power saving mode in Settings > Power saving mode.
 Check to make sure that you disable any restrictive setting on your connectivity setting.
-If you did find restrictions and removed them, recheck the connection between you Samsung Galaxy S8 and your wireless internet.
+If you did find restrictions and removed them, recheck the connection between your Samsung Galaxy S8 and your wireless internet.
 Is it fixed?
 YES!
 Then great for you.
 If not continue to the next page for a possible, fix.